WEB a

 The cleanest box drawing I've seen.
 Unicode heavy.
 Custom font -

 Plaintext UI.
 Cool formatting ideas, thin centered content column, fetches data too.
 See also game graphs like this one.
-Probs unfriendly to screen readers -
+Probs unfriendly to screen readers tho (but heck, so is this page) -

 True plaintext content.
 Uses 4ch blockquote margins and bold and>>>